israelqui/Ops-401-Readings/reading6.md

 3. How is hashing and encryption different?

-Hashing and encryption are both cryptographic techniques, but they serve different purposes and have distinct characteristics.

-    1. Hashing:
+    1. hashing

     - Purpose: Hashing is primarily used to verify data integrity.
 It transforms input data into a fixed-size string of characters, known as a hash value or hash code.
 The same input will always produce the same hash, but even a small change in the input will result in a significantly different hash.
 Hashing is a one-way process, meaning it cannot be reversed to obtain the original input.
     -  Key Feature: It is deterministic and designed for quick and efficient verification.
 Common hash functions include SHA-256 or MD5.

     2. Encryption: